-CSM strongly recommends that all students be covered by a comprehensive health insurance plan for the entire academic year.
+CSM strongly recommends that all students have comprehensive health insurance for the entire academic year.
 Students who are not covered by a health insurance plan are strongly encouraged to enroll in one of the medical insurance plans offered by Blue Cross & Blue Shield of Nebraska.
 Information on these plans can be found at: www.nebraskablue.com.